jbcodeforce/aws-studies/docs/data/index.md

 * Support at rest Encryption (need to specify it at launch time).
 Master needs to be encrypted to get encrypted replicas.
 * We can create a snapshot from unencrypted DB and then copy it by enabling the encryption for this snapshot.
 From there, we can create an Encrypted DB
 * For in-flight encryption use AWS TLS root certificates on the client side.
 * To authenticate, traditional user/pwd can be used but also IAM roles to connect to your DB.
+Enable IAM Database Authentication.
 * Audit Logs are sent to CloudWatch

 Customer's responsibilities: